 100% of students go on to meaningful careers, higher education, training or employment.
-For the cohort leaving the Sixth Form for the academic year 2017/18, 44% of Year 13 leavers are at University (including the Russell Group) with nearly all students obtaining their first choice, and a further 18% of students expected to join them on completion of their gap year.
-We are seeing an increasing number of students embarking on Apprenticeship placements including blue chip companies and large organisations such as Jaguar Landrover, Buckingham University and The Curve HR Management Consultancy Group.
+For the cohort leaving the Sixth Form for the academic year 2018/19, a significant number of students (c.
+50% of the cohort) moved on to university with almost all obtaining their first choice preference.
+Also, we have seen a high percentage of students (17%) commencing on highly competitive apprenticeship programmes this is a great way to start building the foundations of a young person's chosen career path.
+Apprenticeship placements including blue chip companies and large organisations such as Jaguar Landrover, Buckingham University and The Curve HR Management Consultancy Group.
 Apprenticeship placements are a fantastic alternative to university allowing aspiring young people to start building the foundations of a strong career.
+Alongside this, it is great to see, one of our students taking the new degree Apprenticeship.